Overview: Query Builder

 With Query Builder, you can create Custom Metrics for select Data Sources by adding Dimensions, Segments, Filters, and additional Date Ranges.

 Some popular use cases for Query Builder include creating Campaign-specific Metrics for Google Ads and Facebook Ads data, accessing more historical data from Google Analytics, and reporting on HubSpot Smart Lists with more granularity.
+Query Builder often allows you to access additional Metrics or Dimensions from a Data Source and enhance your Databox reports.

 How to access Query Builder